March participants

 For power walking, rucking, and fast hiking

 If you enjoy power walking, rucking, or fast hiking in the woods and countryside, you will appreciate Elfsborgsmarschen.
 Here you can test your ability over really long distances.
-The 20-kilometer course offers challenging hilly terrain.
-The 40-kilometer course tests your endurance on asphalt.
+The 20-kilometre route offers challenging hilly terrain.
+The 40-kilometre route tests your endurance on asphalt.
 Choose whether you want to carry a pack or walk light.
 You decide the intensity.

 Bild 20